instructlab/instructlab/README.md

    ilab data generate --model ~/.cache/instructlab/models/mistralai/mixtral-8x7b-instruct-v0.1 --pipeline full --gpus 4
    ```

+> [!NOTE]
-   > **NOTE:** ⏳ This can take from 15 minutes to 1+ hours to complete, depending on your computing resources.
+> ⏳ This can take from 15 minutes to 1+ hours to complete, depending on your computing resources.

    *Example output of `ilab data generate`*